 Couscous is basically tiny wheat-balls made from wet clumps of Durum that have been dried and then steamed.
 It is a form of pasta that originated in North Africa and spread throughout many ancient cultures of the world.
 Couscous experts (can you believe it, I guess it’s true there is an expert for everything) debate about just how ancient this food is, but the 16th and 17th century recipes for it are virtually unchanged from the basic construction of it today (Wright, 2012).

-Couscous is a savory and filling dish, sometimes prepared plainly with butter or sour milk and usually served with meats and spices like cumin.
+A savory and filling dish, sometimes couscous is prepared plainly with butter or sour milk and usually served with meats and spices like cumin.
 There are, however, sweeter versions of the grain in some cultures.

 We are so far removed from food anymore, that we often do not even know what we are eating, and we certainly would not know where to start on the Home Game.